 Unlike aggregate reports, these reports contain personal data like email subject, sender address, recipient address, and sometimes even the original message body.
-What does this mean for GDPR compliance?
+So what does this mean for GDPR compliance?

 Because we want to be GDPR compliant and don't want to get personal or save any privacy-sensitive data, we remove it as soon as we receive the report.
 Unfortunately, this will make the failure reports less valuable and harder to analyze.

 If you want to view the original unfiltered message headers and body, you can add a public PGP key to your URIports account.
 The original headers and body are then encrypted upon arrival so that you—and only you—can view and decrypt them with your private key and password.

 Here is a short introduction for those unfamiliar with PGP (Pretty Good Privacy).
 PGP is an encryption method that, among other things, provides cryptographic privacy and can be used to encrypt and decrypt texts, emails, files, etc.

 All you need to do is download and install an application that can generate a unique private and public key pair for you.
 These "keys" are strings of letters, numbers, and characters and are usually stored in a text file from where you can copy/paste them into applications.